ROCm/HIP/docs/reference/c++_support.rst

 specifier allocates the variable within shared memory, which is available for all threads in a block.

-The ``__managed__`` variable specifier is used to create global variables that are initially undefined and unaddressed within the global symbol table.
+The ``__managed__`` variable specifier creates global variables that are initially undefined and unaddressed within the global symbol table.
 The HIP runtime allocates managed memory and defines the symbol when it loads the device binary.
 A managed variable can be accessed in both device and host code.
 To register managed variables, use ``__hipRegisterManagedVariable`` in an initialization function.

 It's important to know where a variable is stored because it is only available from certain locations.
 Generally, variables allocated in the host memory are not accessible